yess-ai/yess-blogs/durable-agentic-workflows/durable-agentic-workflows.md

 ### **The Solution - Task Decomposition**

-Breaking complex workflows into small steps unlocks all three requirements:
+It's the last few hours before a pressing deadline.
+You're running final iterations on your workflow - 45 minutes in, processing 2,000 contacts.
+It's 90% complete when a pod crashes.
+Everything's gone.
+You start over, knowing you might not make the deadline.

+Now imagine a different scenario: The same crash happens, but you've only lost 2 minutes of work.
+Your workflow picks up exactly where it left off.
+You check the logs, 8 steps completed, validated, and checkpointed.
+One step failed.
+You fix it and rerun *just that step*.
+You'll still make the deadline.

+This is the power of task decomposition.
+By breaking complex workflows into small, discrete steps, you transform catastrophic failures into minor hiccups:

-- **Enables durable execution:** Checkpoint after each small step instead of losing hours of work
+- **Durable execution:** Checkpoint after each step → lose minutes, not hours
-- **Makes validation practical:** Verify small outputs instead of massive mixed results
+- **Practical validation:** Verify 200 lines at a time → catch issues before they cascade
-- **Reveals optimization:** See which steps are independent and can run in parallel
+- **Smart optimization:** Identify independent steps → run them in parallel

 | **Aspect** | **Before Task Decomposition** | **After Task Decomposition** |
 | --- | --- | --- |